otterize/docs/docs/documentation/2-quick-tutorials/3-network-policies.md

    2. From the namespaces with the label `label-otterize-tutorial-npol`
    3. Can access pods with the label `label-server`

+And all of these were simply managed with a single intents file we applied to the cluster.
 ## What's next

 <!-- [Intents Operator](/documentation/intents-operator): -->